mdpoleto/tupa/README.md

 **IMPORTANT**:
 * All selections must be compatible with MDAnalysis syntax.
-* TUPÃ was designed to work with ```TRICLINIC``` box types.
+* TUPÃ was designed to work with ```ORTHORHOMBIC``` box types.
 We are working to support for rhombic dodecahedron and truncated octahedron boxes.
 * Trajectories MUST be re-imaged before running TUPÃ. *Make sure your probe is well centered in the box*.
 * Molecules in ```solvent_selection``` beyond the PBC and re-imaged.
 This is achieved by applying the ```around``` selection feature in MDAnalysis and shifting the coordinates.
 * If using COORDINATE mode, make sure your trajectory has no translations and rotations.
 Our code does not account for rotations and translations.